Charlotte Clarke

 About me

-I’m Charlotte and I am a qualified Person-Centered therapist.
-I specialise working with children, young people, and adults around improving relationships with themselves and others.
-Many of the people I work alongside have complex family dynamics, complex childhood experiences and traumas.
-Some may be living through estrangement or relationship breakdowns which have impacted their mental wellbeing.
-Often my clients also live alongside chronic health conditions (such as CFS / ME, chronic pain & POTS) which have been exacerbated by their experiences and traumas.
-Working together, we can navigate these emotionally trying times with compassion and patience.
-Along the way we can build confidence and self-esteem, and heal from these painful experiences.
+For over five years I have specialised working with young people & adults to understand the impacts of their complex family dynamics & childhood experiences.
+Some may be living through estrangement or relationship breakdowns which have impacted their mental wellbeing, and may be living alongside coping mechanisms that they are wanting to understand or alter.
+Often my clients also live alongside chronic health conditions (such as CFS / ME, chronic pain & POTS) which have been negatively impacted by their experiences and traumas.
+Working together, with compassion and patience, I can support you to build confidence and self-esteem, heal from these painful experiences, and find new ways to flourish.

 The ways I work